 Merrill Tenney, a Baptist scholar, has noted:

 Never does [faith] mean a mere assent to a proposition.
-It usually means acknowledgement of some personal claim, or even a complete personal commitment to some ideal of person (1948, 32).
+It usually means acknowledgment of some personal claim, or even a complete personal commitment to some ideal of person (1948, 32).

 That is very true.